Lukas-Siegle/Lukas-Siegle.github.io/src/lib/assets/blog/MarkdownBlogSveltekit.md

 ```

-This setup allows you to dynamically view each blog post by parsing and displaying its content.
-The `data` object contains everything returned by `LoadBlogPost`.

 ---

 Now, all that's left is to add some styling and error handling, and you’re all set!
-For reference, you can find the code and some basic styling of the entire code for this blog [here](https://github.com/Lukas-Siegle/Example-Markdown-Blog).
-Additionally, you can view the code for the blog you’re currently reading [here]().
+For reference, you can find the code and some basic styling of the entire code [here](https://github.com/Lukas-Siegle/Example-Markdown-Blog).
+Additionally, you can view the code for the blog you’re currently reading [here](https://github.com/Lukas-Siegle/Personal-Website).